 - 1. First unplug the tool. - 2.
-Lower the blade assembly and lock it in place using the Head Lockdown Pin. - 3.
-Lay a carpenter's square on the Table with one edge along the Blade and the other along the Fence.
+Loosen the Slide Lock Knob and push the Saw Head Assembly to its rearmost position and retighten the Knob. - 3.
+Lower the Saw Head Assembly and lock it in place using the Head Lock-Down Pin.

+- Lay a carpenter's square on the Table with one edge along the Blade and the other along the Fence.
 Any inaccuracy should be visible.

-NOTE: The square must contact the surface of the Blade, not the teeth, for an accurate reading.

-- 4. The Fence is held in place with bolts at each end.
+NOTE: The square must contact the surface of the blade, not the teeth, for an accurate reading. - 5.
+The Fence is held in place with four Fence Adjusting Bolts.
 Loosen the bolts slightly, and gently tap the Fence into position using a soft mallet.
-Retighten the bolts and make another test cut.
-Repeat the process until the Fence is adjusted accurately. - Once the Fence is accurately adjusted, tighten the bolts firmly in place.
-Recheck one last time, then proceed to work.
+Tighten the Bolts and make another test cut.
+Repeat the process until the Fence is adjusted accurately.

+Calibrating the Miter Angle Indicator

+After checking or adjusting the Fence to confirm that it is at 90° to the Blade, check the accuracy of the Miter Angle Indicator.

+- 1. Loosen the adjustment screw holding the Miter Angle Indicator in place. - 2.
+Rotate it until the pointer is exactly on $0^{\circ}$ . - 3.
+Retighten the screw.